 Confused by some of the terms we used above?
-We’ve created this easy-to-follow guide below to help you understand what the various common pollutants are and how they might pose a risk to your overall health.
-For more information on pollutants, we suggest checking out the EPA’s website.
+We suggest checking out the EPA’s website for more information on pollutants.
+We’ve created this easy-to-follow guide below to help you understand the various common pollutants and how they might pose a risk to your overall health.

 Particulate Matter (PM)

-Particulate matter, or PM for short, is a mix of particles and droplets in the air.
-PM can come in various shapes and sizes, but anything less than 10 micrometers in diameter (PM10) is hazardous to your health as it can be inhaled.
+Particulate matter, or PM, is a mix of particles and droplets in the air.
+PM can come in various shapes and sizes, but anything less than 10 micrometers in diameter (PM10) is hazardous to your health as you can inhale it.
 PM2.5 (2.5 microns in size) and PM1 are also commonly measured particulate matter sizes.

 Extended exposure to particulate matter, especially PM1 and PM2.5, can cause issues with the eyes, nose, throat, and lungs.
 Symptoms of exposure are shortness of breath and allergy-like symptoms.
 If you have existing medical conditions like asthma and heart disease, you should be especially mindful of PM levels in the air.

-Common outdoor sources of PM include vehicle exhaust, wildfires, and power plant emissions.
-Indoor sources such as cooking, burning fireplaces, and smoking can also produce PM as well.
+Common outdoor PM sources include vehicle exhaust, wildfires, and power plant emissions.
+Indoor sources such as cooking, burning fireplaces, and smoking can also produce PM.

 Volatile Organic Compounds (VOCs)

 VOCs can have both short and long-term health effects.
-While VOCs may be present indoors, concentrations can be as much as 10 times higher indoors, the EPA says.
+While VOCs may be present indoors, concentrations can be ten times higher indoors, the EPA says.
 Common household products like hairspray, cosmetics, cleaning fluids, disinfectants, paints, and varnishes produce VOCs, such as burning wood and natural gas.

-Short-term exposure to VOCs causes minor symptoms like throat irritation, nausea, and fatigue.
-Longer-term exposure can cause more severe respiratory issues and can damage the liver and kidneys.
+Short-term VOC exposure causes minor symptoms like throat irritation, nausea, and fatigue.
+Longer-term exposure can cause more severe respiratory issues and damage the liver and kidneys.
 Typically VOCs are emitted in larger quantities when in use.
 However, products may emit smaller amounts of VOCs.

 This odorless and invisible gas is already well known as a hazardous pollutant.
-At higher concentrations, it can cause loss of consciousness and even death — and many times, its victims don’t know they’re being poisoned.
+Higher concentrations can cause loss of consciousness and even death, and many times, its victims don’t know they’re being poisoned.
 Even at lower levels, issues including confusion and memory loss can occur.

 The leading cause of cancer behind smoking in the United States, radon is a naturally occurring invisible colorless gas.
 It is the byproduct of the naturally occurring breakdown of uranium in soil, rocks, and water and can be found indoors and outdoors.
-Previously, a kit must be purchased to test for this, which takes about three months and must be shipped off to a lab.
+Previously, homeowners must purchase a kit to test for this, which takes about three months and must be shipped off to a lab.